NullDefault/Gym-Stag-Hunt/README.md

 > Dimensions of the virtual display where the game will render.
 Irrelevant if pygame will not be used.

 **obs_type** = 'image' or 'coords' = 'image':
 > What type of observation you want.
 Image gets you a coordinate array with RGB tuples corresponding to pixel color.
-Coords gets you a coordinate array with boolean tuples of size 4 signifying the presence of entities in that cell (index 0 is agent A, index 1 is agent B, index 2 is stag, index 3 is plant).
+Coords gets you a coordinate array with boolean tuples of size 4 signifying the presence of entities in that cell (index 0 is agent A, index 1 is agent B, index 2 is young plant, index 3 is mature plant).

 **load_renderer** = bool = False:
 > Used if you want to render some iterations when using coordinate observations.
 Irrelevant when using image observations.